Chances are, you don’t put too much thought into your toothbrushes.

 Floss First: the Research Phase

-Simon was the instigator behind the Grin toothbrush, and when he brought us on board, we began the Audit phase of our three-step process.
+Simon was the instigator behind the Nada toothbrush, and when he brought us on board, we began the Audit phase of our three-step process.

 We thought about what’s wrong with drugstore toothbrushes:

 ︎ While the blister pack ensures your new brush is sanitary, it is one more thing to recycle or toss.

 ︎ They have this weird ergonomic shape that’s actually useless.